Looking for local SEO tips?

 Small business owners tend to shy away when the term marketing is used.
 Marketing isn’t a dirty word.
 All the term means is letting people know what you do and how to get in touch with you.

-Online directories are rampant in our digital age.
-Many, like Zillow, are industry specific.
+Online directories are rampant in the digital age.
+Many, like Zillow, are industry-specific.
 Others, like Yelp and Yahoo! aren’t.
 Make sure your name, address, and phone number are consistent and up to date on all relevant directories.

 Remember, Google is trying to verify who you are and what you do.
 The more often they find those pieces of information scattered across the web, the higher your validation.